Code-Institute-Submissions/trigg4tables/README.md

 4. **Teacher**

-Not every child in my class has someone that can help them with homework.
-Having canvased their parents, my students are now using Trigg 4 Tables each night to practice the assigned times tables.
-Students WhatsApp their reports to me.
-I have noticed a marked improvement in our Friday maths test scores especially amongst students who had been struggling.
+Not every child in my class has someone that can help with homework.
+Having canvased parents, my students are now using Trigg 4 Tables each night to practice the assigned times tables.
+Students WhatsApp their reports to our Trigg group.
+I have noticed a marked improvement in our Friday maths test scores, especially amongst students who had been struggling.
 Other teachers have started to ask about Trigg.

 ### Design